Larinz0/MISP-IoC-Wazuh/README.md

 Appending ':' immediately after the domain serves the purpose of facilitating the integration of the file into Wazuh's CDB lists.
 ## Incorporation of MISP IoCs into Wazuh

-As evident from the developed script, a file is created within:
+As evident from the developed script, a file is created within:<br />
+This is deliberate, as it aligns with the default path for implementing CDB lists in Wazuh.

 ```bash
 /var/ossec/etc/lists/Blacklist-MISP
 ```

-This is deliberate, as it aligns with the default path for implementing CDB lists in Wazuh.
+#### Remember to assign the following permission
 ```bash
 chown wazuh:wazuh Blacklist-MISP
 ```